Marking Routes¶

 The plugin scans every handler at startup and treats any route tagged with

-mcp_tool or mcp_resource as part of the MCP surface.
+mcp_tool, mcp_resource, or mcp_prompt as part of the MCP surface.

 Tool Marker¶